 Preamps

 M-Audio has been rather forward about the performance strength of its Crystal mic preamplifiers.
-While the advertising has been heavy-handed, we can happily say that it’s not entirely off base.
+While the advertising has been heavy-handed, I can happily say that it’s not entirely off base.

 The preamps are transparent and neutral.
 The dynamic range is 104 dB (A-weighted), and the gain range rests at around 55 dB.
 These specs are respectable, although it still might be a good idea to invest in a decent external preamp.